EriksonSK/EriksonSK.github.io/README.md

-Hi 👋 My name is Erik Béla
+Hi 👋 My name is Erik Béla.
+I am working on supplementing the portfolio.
 ==========================

 data scientist and python developer